balena-io/autohat/README.md

 * Load the KVM module

-* Execute the following to run a example test again the qemux86-64 image you just downloaded.
+* Execute the following to run a example test against the qemux86-64 image you just downloaded.

-    ``docker run -it --rm -v <path_to_repo>:/resin --privileged --env-file ./env.list autohat robot --exitonerror /resin/example.robot``
+    ``docker run -it --rm -v <path_to_repo>:/autohat --privileged --env-file ./env.list autohat robot --exitonerror /autohat/example.robot``